Dr Gillian Glegg

 OS309 Marine Pollution and Environmental Change

-In addition Dr Glegg teaches on a range of modules across marine science including stage 1 chemistry for marine and environmental students, stage 2 marine chemistry, postgraduate research skills, the third year residential field trip to the Scilly Isles and acts as advisor to undergraduate and postgraduate research dissertations.
+In addition Dr Glegg teaches on a range of modules across marine science including stage 1 chemistry for marine and environmental students, stage 2 marine chemistry, stage 2 water quality and marine pollution, the third year residential field trip to the Scilly Isles and acts as advisor to undergraduate and postgraduate research dissertations.

 The following projects, listed in reverse chronological order, demonstrate the range of research undertaken;